sanketsnayak/Campus_Event_Management/AI_CONVERSATION_LOGS.md

 ## Session 5 - September 7, 2025

-**User Request**: "ai conversation logs keep it simple like what i asked to u to do only thats it"
+**User Request**: "ai conversation logs keep it simple like what i asked  u to do only thats it"

 **What I Did**:
 - Simplified AI conversation logs to focus only on actual tasks and requests